kevinlin/ai-sdlc-playbook/docs/prompt-library/product/prompt-product-analysis.md

 ```
-Do some meta analysis to analyse the following product requirements, including what it does, and how effective it could be.
+Do some meta analysis to analyze the following product requirements, including what it does, and how effective it could be.
 Come up with a pros and cons list, thinking about how it will be used over the lifetime of the product.
 Come up with a list of recommendations to improve it, or alternatives to consider for a tool we could build.

 ANALYSIS PHASE:

-Read, analyse and understand the following product and technical requirements:
+Read, analyze and understand the following product and technical requirements:

 PRODUCT REQUIREMENTS:
 [PASTE HERE]